 After meeting with an enormous success in Lincolnwood, Lou decided to open another pizzeria in a little northwestern suburb by O'Hare Airport, Elk Grove Village.
 Unfortunately, the Elk Grove location had a tough beginning.
 A major road construction project began a few months after the restaurant's opening and for 14 months business suffered immensely.
 At one point the accountants advised Lou to close the doors before it ruined him.
 But Lou would have nothing to do with that idea and persevered.
 Sure enough, once the construction ended, people came in droves to Lou Malnati's Pizzeria in Elk Grove.

 The other key ingredient to Lou Malnati’s is our dedicated staff and loyal customers.
-About 25 percent of Lou Malnati’s full-time staff has given 10 or more years of service.
+Over 15% of Lou Malnati's employees have been with the company for ten years or more, which is a testament to the fact that we attract and nurture loyalty.
 Want to join our team?
 Take a look at our open jobs ›

 We'll keep you in the loop on the latest news, events, openings, and all things delicious!

 Named one of the Top 10 Workplaces of 2014 in Chicago by Workplace Dynamics!
 We also made the Top Work Places in 2010, 2011, 2012, 2013, and 2015.